"If you want something new, you have to stop doing something old."

 In 2008, spurred on by well over a decade of positive educational outcomes and extraordinary learner success with college admissions and beyond, ACLC's leaders sought to spread its model to a wider and more diverse group of learners.

 A vital goal for the new school was to apply the educational and financial efficiencies of ACLC to a comprehensive K-12 curriculum, thereby extending the model's effectiveness to the elementary grades and proving its relevance throughout a learner's formative years.

 Nea—Immediate Success & Rapid Growth

-Nea Community Learning Center became a Charter School in 2009, starting with grades K through 9, and achieved extraordinary API performance (over 800) in its first academic year, and continuing to raise API scores each year following.
+Nea Community Learning Center became a Charter School in 2009, starting with grades K-9.
+Nea achieved an extraordinary API performance (over 800) in its first academic year, and has continued to raise API scores each year following.

 Nea's immediate success also led to rapid growth in its learner population, confirming the community's desire for educational alternatives at the elementary level.
-Today, Nea serves over 500 learners who enjoy and benefit from this unique and innovative type of public charter school education.
+Today, Nea serves about 500 learners who enjoy and benefit from this unique and innovative type of public charter school education.

 CLC Schools — Managing and Supporting the Model

-In 2006, Community Learning Center Schools, Inc. (CLCS), a 501c3 non-profit organization, was created to provide management and support to both ACLC and Nea, while helping the schools achieve even greater financial efficiencies and economies of scale.
+In 2006, Community Learning Center Schools, Inc. (CLC Schools), a 501c3 non-profit organization, was created to provide management and support to both ACLC and Nea, while helping the schools achieve even greater financial efficiencies and economies of scale.
 This restructuring yielded improved stability and fostered their detachment from the AUSD into independent charter schools.

 The New Standard in Education

-From the original vision of the ideal Graduate Profile back in 1992 to decades of sustained growth and proven outcomes, CLCS is setting The New Standard in Education as we seek to serve as many diverse learners as possible.
+From the original vision of the ideal Graduate Profile back in 1992 to decades of sustained growth and proven outcomes, CLC Schools is setting The New Standard in Education as we seek to serve as many diverse learners as possible.

 We invite you to apply your own expertise, energy or financial backing to our vital cause: improved educational opportunity for every child.

 The quality and experience of an ACLC or Nea education makes it easy to forget that these are public charter schools.
-Graduates of CLCS schools consistently demonstrate outstanding academic achievement, a desire for lifelong learning, and a commitment to community betterment — key ingredients of a thriving culture and society.
+Graduates of CLC Schools consistently demonstrate outstanding academic achievement, a desire for lifelong learning, and a commitment to community betterment — key ingredients of a thriving culture and society.